Aarti Shah 01 Sep 2015 // 3:10PM GMT

-H+K’s revamped policy went into effect in the fall 2014 — and was apparently a priority for Mike Coates after he took over as CEO of the Americas last summer (he previously led H+K’s Canadian operations).
+H+K’s revamped policy went into effect in the fall 2014 and has been a priority for Mike Coates after he took over as CEO of the Americas last summer.
+(Coates previously led H+K’s Canadian operations.)

 “At Hill+Knowlton Strategies in the U.S., we're hoping to set a precedent for other companies to follow with an industry-leading parental leave program,” Coates noted in the OpEd published in the Huffington Post earlier this year.

-He described the reasoning for the policy change in an email sent to staff last October:
+He described the reason for the policy change in an email sent to staff last October: